mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

       --version  Show version number  [boolean]
       --help     Show help  [boolean]

 The new listener will be taken into use immediately.
 The last argument to this command is a list of key=value parameters given as the listener parameters.
 These parameters override any parameters set via command line options: e.g. using `protocol=mariadb` will override the `--protocol=cdc` option.
+The redundant option parameters have been deprecated in MaxScale 22.08.
 ```

 ### create user